JRCSTU/fuefit/README.rst

 -----------
 ..
 Attention:: Excel-integration requires Python 3 and *Windows* or *OS X*!

-In *Windows* and *OS X* you may utilize the excellent `xlwings <http://xlwings.org/quickstart/>`_ library to use Excel files for providing input and output to the processor.
+In *Windows* and *OS X* you may utilize the `xlwings <http://xlwings.org/quickstart/>`_ library to use Excel files for providing input and output to the program.

-To create the necessary template-files in your current-directory you should enter:
+To create the necessary template-files in your current-directory, type this console-command:

 .. code-block:: console

      $ fuefit --excel

-You could type instead :samp:`fuefit --excel {file_path}` to specify a different destination path.
+Type :samp:`fuefit --excel {file_path}` if you want to specify a different destination path.

-In *windows*/*OS X* you can type ``fuefit --excelrun`` and the files will be created in your home-directory and the excel will open them in one-shot.
+In *windows*/*OS X* you can type ``fuefit --excelrun`` and the files will be created in your home-directory and the Excel will immediately open them.

-All the above commands creates two files:
+What the above commands do is to create 2 files:

 :file:`FuefitExcelRunner{#}.xlsm`
     The python-enabled excel-file where input and output data are written, as seen in the screenshot below: